-Criminology is the study of crime, criminal behavior and corrections.
+Criminology is the study of crime and criminal behavior.
 Because crime is a core societal issue, criminologists examine society’s response to crime and the role of the state in crime prevention and enforcement.
 It is not always easy to understand why people commit crimes, what an appropriate punishment may be or how laws impact the prevention of crime.
 Criminologists study all of these issues and more.
-Criminology is an off-shoot of the field of sociology and borrows from the disciplines of law, political science, history and psychology, among others.
+Criminology is a field of sociology that borrows from the disciplines of law, political science, history and psychology, among others.

 Police officers and federal agents, corrections and probation officers, crime scene investigators and victim advocates— these are among the varied career paths that can be pursued with a Bachelor of Arts degree in criminology.
 Local, state and federal justice agencies hire people with degrees in criminology.
 As with any professional field, a graduate degree can lead to even higher-level careers in law enforcement, corrections, courts and human services.

 The University’s Career Center is an important resource for students pursuing their career.
 Licensed counselors are available to provide strategies for mastering job interviews, writing professional cover letters and resumes and help students connect with campus recruiters, among other services.

 The mission of the criminology program at UT Dallas is to examine the causes and consequences of crime and crime control politics by providing a program of study involving a variety of perspectives, approaches and social science disciplines.
 Faculty members are dedicated teachers and scholars who have published their work in the most prestigious journals in the field.
 They are committed to expanding the knowledge of the discipline and preparing students to be leaders in influencing society’s response to crime.